 Hello!
-Today, we are going to draw an octopus together.
+Today, we are going to draw an octopus together in our tutorial on how to draw an octopus.
 Like in all of our tutorials, we make our drawing in just ten simple steps with pictures to follow along with.
 If you like this format, we’ve got a lot more for you on this site!

 Chances are you’ve never seen one in person, but they are still well-known due to their unique body structure.
 There are roughly 300 species of octopus, and they normally live in tropical and temperate ocean waters.
 A few species are pelagic, meaning they live near the water, but most octopuses stay on the ocean floor.